It gives you advice on:

 - say that you will need to discuss the safety of each individual assignment, given the legal obligations with regard to health and safety both for the agency and for the employer at the particular workplace

-- use our advice on vulnerability at work and let your agency know about anything that may make it difficult or impossible for you to work in school – your own health, that of family members, or other matters such as childcare difficulties – or if you require protective or supportive measures
+- use our advice on vulnerable and higher risk staff and let your agency know about anything that may make it difficult or impossible for you to work in school, such as your own health, that of family members, or other matters such as childcare difficulties – or if you require protective or supportive measures

 - do not say that you are unavailable for work especially while you continue to be furloughed.